The Forsyte Saga (2002 TV series): Episode 2

 Disapproving of June's friendship with his wife, Soames decides to move Irene away from the city to somewhere where she can be better controlled.
 Without telling her, he commissions Bosinney to build a country house at Robin Hill near Richmond.
 Bosinney's fee of £350 will be almost enough to enable him to marry June.
 Old Jolyon decides to renew his relationship with his son, and he pays Young Jolyon and Hélène a visit.
 He finds them living a bohemian lifestyle with their two children, Jolly and Holly.
 Young Jolyon is eking out a living selling his watercolour paintings.

 Meanwhile, the Darties are living a luxurious life and have a son, Val.
 But Monty has been squandering money on gambling, and bailiffs arrive to recover a debt of 100 guineas.
 Winifred's father James is thoroughly embarrassed, especially as their house is rented in his name.

 Old Jolyon has been supporting his son over the years by covertly buying his watercolours.
 Feeling lonely since June's engagement, he seeks out his son at his club and attempts to make amends for the family breach by handing him a cheque for £10,000.
 Young Jolyon does not accept, but asks him to invest it for his children.

 June is planning her wedding, although Bosinney is far less enthusiastic about it than she.
 June becomes frustrated at never seeing her fiancé, who always seems to be busy at the Robin Hill building site.
 When Bosinney goes to Soames's house to discuss Robin Hill, he finds Irene alone in the drawing room.
 They share a kiss.

 Soames and Bosinney argue about the costs of the building project.
 Meanwhile, Irene and Bosinney's flirtations become more overt.
 At last, Bosinney openly confesses his love for Irene, and he publicly snubs June in the street.
-Rumours of an affair spread, and are strenthened when the pair flaunt their love by dancing together passionately at a ball.
+Rumours of an affair spread, and are strengthened when the pair flaunt their love by dancing together passionately at a ball.
 June runs off in tears.
 In the carriage home, Irene asks Soames to release her from the marriage, as he had promised, but he refuses.
 At home she runs into her room and locks the door against an enraged Soames.